MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

   In this example, we use Convert.ToSingle() to convert the object variables x and y to float before adding them.
     <hr/>
   </details>
 - <details>
-    <summary>Why is type conversion necessary for object types when performing operations?</summary>
+    <summary>Why is type conversion necessary for object types when performing operations?⭐</summary>
     <hr/>
     Type conversion is necessary because the object type can store any kind of data, and the compiler does not know the actual data type at compile time.
 To ensure safe operations, you must explicitly convert it to the correct type at runtime.
     <hr/>
   </details>
 - <details>
-    <summary>What is Boxing in C#?</summary>
+    <summary>What is Boxing in C#?⭐</summary>
     <hr/>
-    Boxing is the process of converting a value type (e.g., int, float, char) to a reference type (specifically, an object).
+    Boxing is the process of converting a "value type" (e.g., int, float, char) to a "reference type" (specifically, an object).
 For example:

   ```c#
   int a = 10;